-I was recently gifted a pair of the new Apple AirPods.
-While I’ve had noise cancelling headphones before, the AirPods Pro offer something new: Active noise cancelling and a transparency mode that uses built-in microphones to allow outside sounds in when I want or need them.
-Now, I’m not an audiophile and this isn’t an Apple ad, but I am very sensitive to sound when I’m working, particularly the sounds of other people in the office.
-I’m at my most productive while listening to music but as soon as a colleague takes a phone call, my concentration breaks.
+I was recently gifted a pair of Apple AirPods.
+I’ve had noise cancelling headphones before, but the AirPods Pro offer something new: Active noise cancelling and a transparency mode that uses built-in microphones to allow outside sounds in when I want them.
+I’m not an audiophile and this isn’t an Apple ad, but I am very sensitive to sound at work.
+I’m at my most productive with music in my ears, but as soon as a coworker answers a phone call, my concentration breaks.
 (Hell is other people, am I right?)

-I’ve been using the AirPods’ noise cancelling feature every day at work, which got me thinking about noise in the workplace and the role of sound in immersive experiences.
-This is a topic that came up at EWTS 2019, with multiple speakers touching on hearables as well as haptics and voice.
-As virtual reality headsets improve and major tech companies develop tools that make it easier to create 3D content, the absence of our other senses in XR becomes more and more obvious.
+The AirPods got me thinking about noise in the workplace and the role of sound in immersive experiences.
+As extended reality headsets improve and new tools make it easier to create 3D content, the absence of our other senses in XR is becoming more noticeable.

 Big, bad noise